Efficient resolution of Thue-Mahler equations: Making the Ideals Principal

 \begin{lem} The denominator of the fractional ideal $\tau \OO_K$ is supported on the set of prime ideals ${S=\{\fp_1,\dotsc,\fp_s\}}$. \end{lem} \begin{proof} This follows immediately from \eqref{eqn:taudeltaorig} since $\delta_1,\dotsc,\delta_r$ are $S$-units. \end{proof}

 We have reduced the task of solving our original Thue--Mahler equation \eqref{eqn:TM} to solving equations of the form

 subject to the conditions

 For technical reasons we would like to exclude the case $b_1=b_2=\cdots=b_r=0$; of course we can trivially test if this case leads to a solution.
-Hence we shall henceforth suppose in addtion to \eqref{eqn:restrictions} that
+Hence we shall henceforth suppose in addition to \eqref{eqn:restrictions} that

 We will tackle each of these equations \eqref{eqn:TMdelta} separately.
 In \cite{TW}, the authors work in the field generated by three conjugates of $\theta$ and its completions.
 This is fine theoretically but difficult computationally.
 We will work with that extension theoretically simply to obtain a bound for